IUREDCap/redcap-etl-module/tests/web/README.md

 SPDX-License-Identifier: BSD-3-Clause
 -->

-**Note:** The help web test is currently failing when all tests are run together, but it should succeed if you run it separately.
+**Note:** The web tests are sometimes failing when run all together, and they are taking a very long time to run.
+Running the web tests one feature at a time will prevent these issues.

 REDCap-ETL External Module Web Tests
 ======================================